St. Paul's Cathedral April 2023

 Since their debut concert in 2002, Sine Nomine have sung in many of the Cathedrals and Abbeys in the Country including Westminster Abbey, Westminster Cathedral, Chester, Canterbury, York, St. George's Chapel Windsor, Salisbury, Gloucester, Winchester, Worcester, Derby, Ely, Exeter, Truro, and Durham.

-In 2023, Sine Nomine had the opportunity to sing at Wells Cathedral for a week's residency as well as weekend visits to St. George's Chapel, Windsor, Worcester and St. Paul's Cathedrals.
+In 2024, Sine Nomine had the opportunity to perform a recital at Liverpool Metropolitan Cathedral as well as singing for the Sunday Mass and Choral Evening Prayer.
+Weekend visits included St. George's Chapel, Windsor, Llandaff, Worcester and St. Paul's Cathedrals, and our fifth week's residency was at Canterbury Cathedral in August.

 Sine Nomine also perform in lunchtime concerts and charitable concerts, including an annual Reflections of Lenten Readings and Music in their local Catholic Churches of St. Marie's and English Martyrs in Rugby and at St. Mary's, Husband's Bosworth.